OldAndStillLearning/BTCA/Readme.md

 An app to display Cycle Analyst Data on your iPhone.
-You need to build your own serial to UART Bluetooth emitter it is multiplaform mostly to be able to study graph on a Mac or iPad instead of an iPhone.
+You need to build your own serial to UART Bluetooth emitter it is multiplaform, mostly to be able to study graph on a Mac or iPad instead of an iPhone.

 *release* 2.001 *Plaform* iPhone, iPad, Mac *Language* SwiftUI